Himangi Mittal

 Research

-I am interested in devising self-supervised algorithms, multi-modal machine learning, video representation learning, generative models, point clouds and autonomous driving.
+I am interested in self-supervised learning, multi-modal machine learning, video representation learning, generative models, point clouds and autonomous driving.

 Learning State-Aware Visual Representations from Audible Interactions